Eks

 Arguments

-• resource_arn: The Amazon Resource Name (ARN) of the resource from which to delete tags.
-Currently, the supported resources are Amazon EKS clusters and managed node groups.
+• resource_arn: The Amazon Resource Name (ARN) of the resource to delete tags from.

-• tag_keys: The keys of the tags to be removed.
+• tag_keys: The keys of the tags to remove.

 source